What Ghostwriting Method Is Best for You?

 How do ghostwriters work?
+What is the best ghostwriting method?
 What is the ghostwriting process all about?
 I hear these questions a lot and would like to address them for you.

-There are a variety of methods I use when helping someone write a book or a series of articles.
-I select the best method based on what the author needs and how much they have developed their ideas.
+There are a variety of ghostwriting methods I use when helping someone write a book or a series of articles.
+I select the process based on what the author needs and how developed his idea might be.
 After all, in the end, my client is my writing partner, and each relationship is quite different.

-If you’re interested in hiring a ghostwriter, please write me and tell me which method makes the most sense to you.
+If you’re interested in hiring me, please pop me an email and tell me which ghostwriting method makes the most sense to you.

 The most common request I get is to write a book based on a rough sketch or outline of a book concept.
 The author has ideas, but hasn’t had the time to form the words.
 After all, writing fifty thousand words is time consuming!

 In this case, I take all the written material they’ve compiled and interview the client.
 Then I write based solely on that information.
 I will often supplement chapters with research data where needed as well.

 This option is surprisingly rare.
 Most people who have never written a book don’t know how to structure their ideas or material into a complete manuscript.
 They also have trouble communicating their thoughts so that others can understand them.
 And while some are able to write, most don’t have the time, which is why they’ve come to me.

 However, there are times when a client has found the time to write but will submit pages to me to be rewritten.
 I use their words but restructure the flow and fix any other issues the author has been struggling with.

 Method 3: My ideas, my words

 This option is also rare, but once in a while a client will give me a broad topic and a few scattered ideas, and asks me to provide all the rest of the material.
 I know it may sound strange, but if the topic is within my scope, I can write an entire book based on my knowledge.
 However, the book still belongs to the client – it’s their idea, they are the author.